We're not the only ones longing for cooler temperatures.

 Because water is so critical during the summer, chances are you can reduce your watering schedule as the days cool down.

-Although all plants have different watering needs, Pima County Master Gardeners has frequency suggestions for newly planted and desert adapted plants in its October Facebook post.
+Although all plants have different watering needs, Pima County Master Gardeners has frequency suggestions for newly planted and desert adapted plants in their Facebook post.
 You should also be watering your plants more deeply all year round.

 "If you do frequent and shallow watering, the root systems are at the surface, which makes them cook in the summertime or be more frost-sensitive in the winter," Coppinger says.